Kevin Watson

 Kevin Edward Watson (born 3 January 1974) is a former professional footballer who played as a midfielder.
-After his retirement from playing, he turned non-league coach.
+After his retirement from playing, he became a non-league coach.

 Playing career

 Watson started his career as a trainee with his local side Tottenham Hotspur.
 Watson scored his only Spurs goal on his debut in a League Cup tie against Brentford.
 As a youngster his first-team opportunities were limited and he went out on loan to several sides to build his experience, namely Brentford, Bristol City and Barnet.

 In 1996, he was signed by Swindon Town manager Steve McMahon.
 Newly promoted to second tier of the English Football League – Watson helped them avoid relegation.

 Watson moved on to Rotherham United in July 1999, astute Millers' manager Ronnie Moore signing him on a free transfer.
 In his first season Watson helped Rotherham to promotion from League Two, narrowly missing out on the title.

 Another promotion (and another title near miss) followed in the next season and Rotherham were promoted again into the Football League Championship.
 A key part of their rapid acceleration, Watson helped guide the team to survival by the narrowest of goal-difference margins.

 After over 100 games at Rotherham his knack for promotions was spotted by then Reading manager Alan Pardew who at first, took Watson on loan before signing him permanently in March 2002 for £150,000 – where he promptly repeated the trick, guiding the Royals to promotion from League One, in his now customary second place.

 His first full season at Reading saw the Royals into a play-off place, where narrow defeat to Wolves cost them a place in the Premiership.
 Perhaps tellingly Watson was on the bench for those key play-off games.

 When former teammate Phil Parkinson was installed as manager at Colchester United one of his first acts was to bring Watson to Layer Road.

 Marshalling the midfield Watson played a key role as in his (and Parkinson's) first full season the U's stormed to promotion from League One, finishing in second place.

 Now with over 100 games for the U's under his belt he has been a key part of "The Best Col U ever" as the underdog U's finished their first season in the Football League Championship in 10th place.

 He was released by Colchester at the end of the 2007–08 season, and then signed on a free transfer for Luton Town.
 However, Watson failed to make an impact at Luton as a result of a knee injury that kept him out of action for much of his contract duration, and he was released at the end of 2008.

 In 2015 whilst assistant manager of Stevenage, Watson alongside Stevenage manager Teddy Sheringham registered as players.